 Confucianism was decreed the official ideology of the state in the late 14th Century, at the beginning of Korea’s final (Choson) Dynasty.
-It took hundreds of years for the policy to filter down from the elite to the masses, but eventually Confucianism became such an intrinsic part of daily life that the Koreans now don’t even seem to notice it as being the driving force behind pretty much everything that goes on here – which is kind of weird because without this little snippet of knowledge, pretty much nothing that goes on here makes any sense at all (hat tip to Douglas Adams).
-The bowing and kowtowing to anyone older than yourself, the ancestor worship, the subservience of women and children, the national obsession with education and status… ‘That’s just Korean style’ they say, but you don’t generally hear the topic of Korean Neo-Confucianism popping up in casual conversation.
+It took hundreds of years to filter down from the elite to the masses, but eventually Neo-Confucianism became such an intrinsic part of daily life that the Koreans now don’t even seem to notice it as being the driving force behind pretty much everything that goes on there – which is kind of weird because without this little snippet of knowledge, pretty much nothing that goes on in Korea makes any sense at all… at least to outsiders (or maybe it was just me).